Simple or Complex – It’s the difference between success & failure

 Moreover, there is often a lack of clarity or alignment on the business fundamentals of key projects and initiatives (e.g. business need and business impact).

-In cutting or consolidating projects it is important to separate the strategic portfolio, from the greater mass of projects and initiatives.
+In cutting or consolidating projects, it is essential to separate the strategic portfolio, from the greater mass of projects and initiatives.
 Deep cuts to strategic projects and initiatives could actually damage performance.

 A simple rule of thumb is – you consolidate the strategic portfolio, but you cut the rest of the project portfolio.